 Category Archives: liveblog

 Or, according to the timestamp on my most recent blog post, so 2012.
 But I’ve been far from inactive — I’m just over this slow-blog approach.
-My ongoing efforts at creation, ideation and general industry kvetching can be found an … Continue reading
+My ongoing efforts at creation can be found on Twitter, Instagram and Tumblr.
+Advertisements

 Photos, video and liveblogging from my trip to Mexico City to train journalists to cover news in real time.